stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 someotherfloat = 5.0/2.0;
 otherotherfloat = somefloat/someotherfloat ;
 ```
 In the example above, "someotherfloat" will contain the value "2.5" and "otherotherfloat" will contain the value "2.0".

+Note:  It's called a floating point number because we don't have infinite memory, so we have to be clever about how we store the value in memory.
+In the case of floating point numbers, we store a decimal as essentially an integer plus an extra bit of data that tells us what column the decimal point goes in.
+I.e. the decimal point "floats" around the integer.

 You can't mix integers and floats, so in MOOcode you need to either include the decimal point in all the numbers in a statement or use the "tofloat()" built-in function to convert the value in a variable into a float (see "Type Conversion", below).
 Otherwise you get a type mismatch error: